josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Why is anybody going to care about your company when everything about it is exactly the same homogenous AI output every other company has?

-The main winners in a gold rush are the ones selling pickaxes, and it sure seems to me like the token vendors are about the only ones who really stand to gain from most of this, by any coherent, holistic definition of productivity.
+The main winners in a gold rush are the ones selling pickaxes, and it sure seems to me like the token vendors are about the only ones who really stand to gain from most of this, if we're adhering to any coherent, holistic definition of productivity.

 But if (when) this whole bubble comes crashing down and token costs skyrocket: will you still have any idea what's going on in your codebase?